rcannood/SCORPIUS/README.md

 To get started, read the introductory example below, or read one of the vignettes containing more elaborate examples:

--   Running SCOPIUS on an AnnData object:
+-   Running SCORPIUS on an AnnData object:
     `vignette("anndata", package="SCORPIUS")`
 -   Investigating dendritic cell maturation in dendritic cell
     progenitors:
     `vignette("ginhoux", package="SCORPIUS")`
--   Running SCOPIUS on a Seurat object:
+-   Running SCORPIUS on a Seurat object:
     `vignette("seurat", package="SCORPIUS")`
 -   Trajectory inference from simulated data:
     `vignette("simulated-data", package="SCORPIUS")`